YuzStack/Odin-Recipe/README.md

 In this project, I practised almost all I've just learnt about HTML in the Odin's Project.

-I built my second website with and I'm really really happy about it.
+I built my site with HTML and I'm really really happy about it.